Our collection of resources is designed to help Social Workers in their effort to provide the best possible care to their clients.

 Best Advice Guide: Team-Based Care in the Patient’s Medical Home

 Team-based care is an integral part of the Patient’s Medical Home (PMH) model.
 The continuous, comprehensive, patient-centred care provided by these family practices is made even more effective by building a strong, well-connected team that strives for the same goal.
-Click here to access resources and guides for PMH.

 Canadian Virtual Hospice

 The Canadian Virtual Hospice team has identified protocols, advanced practices, and assessment and evaluation tools to help support your practice.
-Click here to access.

 CRA launches new digital services for charities